Vulnerability to climate change

 - Older adults aged 85+ years

-- People living in poverty (New Zealand Index of Deprivation)
+- People living in poverty (living in lower deciles of the New Zealand Index of Deprivation)

 - People working in primary industries